 This power, it is said, is inherent in the judiciary by reason of the system of division of powers itself under which, as Chief Justice Marshal put it, "the Legislature makes, the executive executes, and the judiciary construes, the law."
-Thus, the determination of what the existing law is in relation to something already done or happened is the function of the judiciary while the predetermination of what the law shall be for the regulation of all future cases falling under its provisions is the function of the Legislature."
+Thus, the determination of is the existing law in relation what to something already done or happened is the function of the judiciary while the predetermination of what the law shall be for the regulation of all future cases falling under provisions is the function of its the Legislature."